monokal/GAZE/README.md

 ```

 #### Full deployment (all services)
 To deploy the full GAZE stack in one shot, just paste the following command in to a shell.
-On completion, you will be presented with all the details you need to access your services.
-That's it!
 ```sh
 gaze up
 ```